McStasMcXtrace/McCode/INSTALL-McXtrace/Linux/README.md

-# Install McXtrace 1.5 on Linux and Unix.
+# Install McXtrace 1.6 on Linux and Unix.

-* We provide Debian packages, RedHat packages, and tar.gz's of "preconfigured" source code.
+* We provide Debian packages and RedHat packages.

 ## The repo way
-The preferred way of installing on Debian/Ubuntu or CentOS 7 type systems is by adding our respective **deb** or **rpm** repository!!!
+The preferred way of installing on Debian/Ubuntu or Fedora 7 type systems is by adding our respective **deb** or **rpm** repository!!!
 Please consult the specific [Debian/Ubuntu](debian/README.md) or  [CentOS](centos/README.md).